Introduction: How long has it been since you were “truly busy”?

 • Not being clear on what to do next;

-• No savings means not daring to spend;
+• No savings, afraid to spend;

 • The older you get, the harder it is to find a job;